 I’ve taken my father’s shotgun, and an axe too.
 If they come in here they’ll have a fight.
 But I know they are too many, and I know that I won’t hold off forever.
 So before I locked myself up, I went to the attic and got some of that dynamite my grandpa used to use for fishing.
 I’ve strapped it around me, and have the fuse handy.
 They’ll never take me.

-I feel sleepy, and lonely.
+I’m tired and lonely.
 But I’m not afraid anymore.
-Outside, the whole world echoes with mooing and chomping.
+Outside, the whole world echoes with mooing and chewing and clomping and chomping.
 They’re everywhere – everywhere except here, in my little fortress.
 For how long, I don’t know.
 But I do know that sooner or later, they’ll come.

 The cows will come.